temporalio/documentation/docs/java-workflow-interface.md

 r.retryNow();
 ```

-The same technique can be used to query workflows through a base interface.
+The same technique can be used to query Workflows through a base interface.

-Note that an attempt to start workflow through a base interface annotated with `@WorkflowInterface` is not going to work.
+Note that an attempt to start Workflow through a base interface annotated with `@WorkflowInterface` is not going to work.
 Let's look at the following **invalid** example:

 ```java